 Step 5: Place your FNWB purchase

-• Market order: A market order is an order to buy or sell a security at the best price on the market.
+Market order: A market order is an order to buy or sell a stock at the best possible price.
+Market orders are generally sufficient.

 Press the Open Trade button and eToro will place the order.